Click to create, Shift-Click to erase, Ctrl-Mouse to select

 Life pattern files conform to a simple format.
 Each line of the file represents a row, with each character on the line representing a column in that row.
 Blank cells are represented by space or dot characters, while other characters represent living cells.

 Comments are an exception to the above.
 Any line whose first column is the comment character ("#") is ignored, and does not count as a row.
 Also, within a line, everything at and after the comment character is ignored.
 Thus, the following defines a 3-by-3 pattern (trailing blanks are ignored) for a glider:

 # description: Glider .O. # This particular glider ..O # is headed toward the OOO # lower right. # End of glider

-If a Life pattern file contains a "description:" comment (on a pure comment line, not as a trailing comment), that comment will appear to the right of the index selector when the file is loaded.
+If a Life pattern file contains a "description:" comment (on a pure comment line, not as a trailing comment), that comment will appear to the right of the index selector and the browse fields when the file is loaded.

-Note that the format of a Life pattern file actually allows you to load an arbitrary file from an arbitrary URL (subject to cross-site scripting restrictions) and treat it as a Life pattern.
+Note that the format of a Life pattern file actually allows you to load an arbitrary file and treat it as a Life pattern.
 While this is usually a silly thing to do, it is legal.

 A Life file can act as an index to Life pattern files and other Life index files.
 A Life index file consists solely of comments.
 Each comment of the form

 # file: Brief description = file_namespecifies a Life pattern file or index file which can be loaded.
 The description is the text which appears in the selection field when the index is loaded.

 If a Life index file contains an "index:" comment, that comment will be used as the label for the index selector.